 From 1995 to 2014, he handled all public affairs services for The National Structured Settlements Trade Association (NSSTA), organizing support that helped pass consumer protection legislation in Congress and 48 states.
 From 2010 to 2014, he served as NSSTA's Deputy Executive Director.

-He is a graduate of Dartmouth College and a law-business executive education program sponsored by the structured settlement industry at the University of Notre Dame Mendoza College of Business.
-He is vice president of the Dartmouth Club of Washington and past president of the Landon School Alumni Association.
+He is a graduate of Dartmouth College and a law-business executive education program sponsored by the University of Notre Dame Mendoza College of Business and the structured settlement industry.
+He is president of the Dartmouth Club of Washington and has served on the Dartmouth Club board since 2015.
+He is also past president of the Landon School Alumni Association.

 For information about Arnold Consulting, please click here.